 What Is The Statute Of Limitations?

 The statute of limitations regulates how much time victims have to file their personal injury claims.
 In Missouri, the general statute of limitations is five years.
-For medical malpractice and workers’ compensation claims, the statute of limitations is only two years.
 If you wait until the statute of limitations has expired to file a claim, it will be invalid.

 Contact Deputy & Mizell About Your Personal Injury Case